 Looking for cheap accommodation Rome?

-I ran a B&B in Rome for 17 years.
-I know the market.
-I know the business.
-And I know what people are looking for when they want to stay somewhere cheap in Rome.
+Alessandro and I ran a B&B in Rome for 17 years.
+We know the market.
+We know the business.
+And we know what people are looking for when they want somewhere cheap to stay in Rome.

 When you search online for cheap accommodation Rome, you'll often see articles with lists of places with "low rates, starting from . . ." which are their rates for the cheapest room type, in low season.